 Stop Five: Buffalo and Niagara Falls

-This is a great activity for kids, but isn’t just for young ones.
+Sadly, your road trip has come to an end, but what better place to do so than at one of the world's natural wonders?
+While this is a great kid-friendly activity, visiting Niagara Falls isn’t just for young ones.
 Enjoy a day seeing the falls with Maid of the Mist from below and a jet boat tour from above.
 Next, head to The Keg Steakhouse + Bar for a five star meal overlooking the falls from nine stories up.

 What are your favorite things to do in Upstate New York?
 Share in the comments below!